 Ball Pythons require a source of water in their habitats both for drinking and for submerging, so it's important to keep a small pool of water in the terrarium where the snake can get wet whenever needed.

 Food dishes are not required in a terrarium because it is more beneficial to feed the snake in a separate tub or container.
 Feeding the snake in a separate container also helps keep your snake's habitat cleaner.

 Ball Python Tank Setup Ideas for Light, Heat, and Humidity

 Even though most snake owners use heat lamps as the primary source of heat for their pets, they are not the only type of lighting that should be used.
 Daylight or full-spectrum fluorescent lights are preferred since they promote better vitamin and mineral metabolism in reptiles.

 The ideal habitat will provide the snake with 12 hours of light along with 12 hours of darkness.
-In the summertime, the daylight hours should be increased to 14 hours and then set back to 12 hours during the winter months to mimic the natural progression of the days.
+In the summer, the daylight hours should be increased to 14 hours and then set back to 12 hours during the winter months to mimic the natural progression of the days.

 The optimum temperature for a ball python habitat is between 77 and 85 degrees during the daytime, with one area for basking where the temperature is increased to 90 degrees with an infrared heat lamp.
 During the night, the temperature should be maintained between 69 and 75 degrees.
 For the snake's protection, all lighting should be kept outside of the cage.

 You can also use other forms of heat to maintain the temperature through the night, including under-the-cage heating mats, overhead ceramic heaters or room-sized electric heaters.
 Never use heat rocks in a snake's terrarium because they can burn the snake.